 With all that said, I do not recommend sending free items to bloggers who approach you.
 The blogs who have brought the most traffic to my shop are ones that featured my wreaths without me knowing.
 It’s not worth the trouble, to be honest.
 If they really want your product, they will buy it.

 Are you an Etsy seller and wondering why your sales aren’t doing that great?
-I have some insights here.
+Let me help!
+For a short time, I am offering one-on-one consulting for free.